Areas of Interest

 I have also worked to provide funding for several anti-gang programs such as the Gang Resistance Education and Training (GREAT) program, the Restitution Earned Accountability (REAL) program, and the Richard Steele Youth Boxing Club.
 These programs help discourage young people from joining gangs, and combat gang activity and violence in communities by providing much needed counseling and education for at risk youth.

 That is why I have led a broad Senate effort to pass comprehensive legislation to enhance our nation’s cyber security and give our government the tools it needs to prevent, deter, and respond to cyber attacks.
 In 2011, I joined the chairmen of seven key committees in introducing the Cyber Security and American Cyber Competitiveness Act of 2011, which lays out a roadmap to improving our nation’s defenses in cyberspace.
 Recently, in August and November 2012, I brought similar legislation, the Cyber Security Act of 2012, for a vote in the Senate.
-Unfortunately, on both occasions, my colleagues on the other side of the aisle decided to place narrow corporate interests above our nation’s security by rejecting this important legislation.
-I will continue to work my colleagues on both sides of the aisle to pass comprehensive cyber security legislation in the 113th Congress.
+Unfortunately, on both occasions, my colleagues on the other side of the aisle decided to place narrow corporate interests above our nation’s security by rejecting this important legislation. will continue to work my colleagues on both sides of the aisle to pass key cyber security legislation in the 113th Congress.